Cyber insurance

 Why it's essential

-• Covers financial losses as a result of cybercrime, including data breaches, cyber extortion, computer fraud, and more
+• Covers financial losses from cybercrime, including data breaches, cyber extortion, hacking, and more

-• Covers legal claims made by others alleging your security or privacy breach caused them financial harm
+• Protects against legal claims made by others alleging that your security or privacy breach caused them financial harm, including any resulting settlements.

-• Protects against business interruption losses if you have to shut down following a cyber event
+• Provides financial compensation for business interruption losses if you have to shut down following a cyber event.

 Who needs this coverage

-• Professionals who access private client information, such as medical, legal or financial records
+• Professionals who access private and sensitive client information, such as medical, legal, or financial records

 • Businesses that store customer data, such as names, addresses, and credit card numbers